AIC-LLC/robinhood_casestudy/README.md

 ### Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?

+RobinHood trading platform via an easy-to-use mobile app, in contrast to the PC focus of most of the more established players

+easy tarding access and targetting Millennials for new investors.

 ### What is the prognosis for this company?
 Where do they expect to be in the future?

+Regulations are thier beggiest challange.

+Market share has been increasing significanttly inthe past few year.

+It will be one of the large player in the futur simillar to Amazon.